ManNamedSam/Kez/README.md

 # Riff

-A simple object oriented scripting language with straight-forward syntax, implemented in Zig.
+A dynamically typed object oriented scripting language with simple syntax, implemented in Zig.